trkohler/index_ukraine_culture/README.md

   - [ ] Project assistant
   - [ ] Software Engineer (TypeScript)
   - [ ] Translator (to any other language except Russian)
+- [ ] render all issues (https://marko-py.readthedocs.io/en/latest/), publish them in github so open source community would see them
+- [x] added lists (citations and most famous pieces)

 ### resources